 These positive effects include:

-However, the effects of coffee are only positive when drank in moderation over the long-term.
-Excessive amounts of caffeine can negatively effect your health, such as dehydration, anxiety, sleep disturbances, and headaches.
+However, the effects of coffee are only positive when drank in moderation over the long term.
+Excessive amounts of caffeine can negatively affect your health, such as dehydration, anxiety, sleep disturbances, and headaches.
 It is recommended to limit your intake of caffeine to 37.5 to 450 mg per day.

 Nuts are another food that can improve your brain and heart health, cognition, and even prevent neurodegenerative diseases.
 Walnuts in particular are beneficial for your brain health as they contain omega-3 fatty acids.

 Nuts contain several key nutrients, such as antioxidants, healthy fats, and vitamin E, which are all linked to brain-health benefits.
 Vitamin E is known ot shield your cell membrane from free radicals that can cause damage, which helps slow mental decline.

 One study even found that women who ate nuts regularly over several years had a sharper memory compared to those who did not eat nuts.

 Interested in some healthy recipes that contain nuts?
 Check out this article by Eating Well for some great meal and snack ideas!